whatsinport

 Nearby Places:

-Shopping and Food:
+Shopping and Food

-Charlottetown contains two major shopping centres: the Confederation Court Mall (right downtown, across from Province House), and the Charlottetown Mall, which is just out of town in West Royalty, on University Avenue.
+Charlottetown contains two major shopping centers: the Confederation Court Mall (right downtown, across from Province House), and the Charlottetown Mall, which is just out of town in West Royalty, on University Avenue.
 They contain the usual anchor stores (Zellers, SportsChek, etc), as well as many smaller stores.
 West Royalty also has many stand-alone big-box stores, such as Wal-Mart, Canadian Tire, Future Shop, etc.

 If you get off the beaten path, though, you'll find lots of great specialty shops just waiting for your business.
 Walks along Queen St. and University Ave. (among others) will yield wonderful surprises in terms of shopping selection.